greenbone/docs/src/glossary.rst

     The :term:`Greenbone Community Edition` consists of several services.
 This software framework has been released as Greenbone Vulnerability Management (GVM).
     It is developed as part of the commercial :term:`Greenbone Enterprise` product line.
-Sometimes referred as the OpenVAS framework.
+Sometimes referred to as the OpenVAS framework.

   Greenbone Community Edition
-    The Greenbone Community Edition covers the actual releases of the Greenbone application stack for vulnerability scanning and vulnerability management :term:`GVM` provided as Open Source software to the community.
+    The Greenbone Community Edition covers the actual releases of the Greenbone application stack for vulnerability scanning and vulnerability management :term:`GVM` provided as open-source software to the community.
-    The community edition is adopted by external third parties, e.g., if the :term:`GVM` stack is provided by a Linux distribution, it is build from the Greenbone Community Edition.
+    The Greenbone Community Edition is adopted by external third parties, e.g., if the :term:`GVM` stack is provided by a Linux distribution, it is build from the Greenbone Community Edition.

   Greenbone Enterprise
     Greenbone Enterprise is the `Greenbone product line for on-premises solutions
     <https://www.greenbone.net/en/product-comparison/>`_.
-    Included are virtual or hardware Greenbone Enterprise appliances with the :term:`Greenbone Operating System (GOS)<GOS>`,
+    Included are virtual or hardware Greenbone Enterprise Appliances with the :term:`Greenbone Operating System (GOS)<GOS>`,
     the :term:`Greenbone Vulnerability Management (GVM) framework <GVM>`, and the :term:`Greenbone Enterprise Feed`.

   Greenbone Community Feed
-    The Greenbone Community Feed is the freely available feed for vulnerability information licensed as Open Source.
+    The Greenbone Community Feed is the freely available feed for vulnerability information licensed as open-source.
 It contains basic scan configurations, report formats, port lists and the most important vulnerability tests.
 The provided data is updated on a daily basis with no warranty or promises for fixes or completeness.